Acting President lauds gov. Ayade’s industrial drive - Nigeria Today

 The acting president later performed the ground-breaking ceremony of Cross River Rice City Project and inaugurated the Calabar Garment Factory, all situated inside the park.

-Speaking, Gov. Ayade said his vision was to make the state the destination for investments in Africa.
+Speaking, Gov. Ayade said his vision was to make the state the destination for investment in Africa.

 He solicited the support of the Federal Government in his quest to develop the state through numerous on-going projects.

-He said that for Nigeria to progress, there was need for unity among Nigerians adding that Nigeria is better and strong when they are united.
+He said that for Nigeria to make progress, there was need for unity among Nigerians.

 Responding, Obong, thanked the acting president for finding time to visit his palace and described the visit as historic.

-The Obong advocated the involvement of the Traditional Institutions in the governance of the country due to their closeness to the people at the grassroots.
+The Obong advocated the involvement of traditional institutions in the governance of the country due to their closeness to the people at the grassroots.

-The post Acting President lauds gov. Ayade’s industrial drive appeared first on Vanguard News.
+The post Acting President lauds gov. Ayade’s industrial drive appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share